Edward Larkin: Parliamentary career

 In December 1913 Larkin stood as the Labor Party candidate for the conservative seat of Willoughby in Sydney winning 51.61% of the vote in a second ballot.
 He was living at Milsons Point at the time and became the first Labor Member of Parliament elected from the north side of Sydney Harbour.
 He was appointed as the government representative on the board of the Royal North Shore Hospital and was vocal in his support for proposal to build a bridge across Sydney Harbour Larkin was the member for Willoughby in the New South Wales Legislative Assembly from December 1913 until his death.

 Active service and death

-Ted Larkin's promising career was cut short with the outbreak of WWI on 4 August 1914.
-Demonstrating a patriotic fervour, Larkin enlisted within ten days of war's declaration and joined C Coy of the 1st Battalion, of the AIF's 1st Division.
+Larkin's career was cut short with the outbreak of the First World War on 4 August 1914.
+Larkin enlisted within ten days of war's declaration and joined C Coy of the 1st Battalion, of the Australian Imperial Force's 1st Division.
 In his final address to the NSW Parliament, on 18 August 1914, Larkin said, "I cannot engage in the work of recruiting and urge others to enlist unless I do so myself."
 Gray quotes a brief poem published in the Sydney Sun in 1918 acclaiming Larkin for his virtue in enlisting.

 The battalion left Australia in October 1914, arriving in Egypt on 2 December.
-Larkin's brother Martin also embarked on the Transport A19 Afric for Egypt where Ted, a sergeant was active in promoting games of rugby league amongst the troops.
+Larkin's brother Martin also embarked on the transport A19 Afric for Egypt where Ted, a sergeant, was active in promoting games of rugby league amongst the troops.